ecmwf/earthkit-data/docs/guide/sources.rst

 hive_partioning=True
 /////////////////////////////

     When ``hive_partitioning`` is ``True``, the ``pattern`` defines a Hive partitioning with each pattern parameter interpreted as a metadata key.
-The returned object has a limited scope only supporting the :meth:`sel` method.
-Calling any of these methods will trigger a filesystem scan for all the matching files.
+The returned object has a limited scope, we need to call :meth:`to_fieldlist` with the filter conditions to trigger a filesystem scan for all the matching files.
 During this scan, if the required metadata is present in the pattern no files will be opened at all to extract their metadata, which can be an enormous optimisation.
 Another advantage is that during the scan entire file system branches can be skipped based simply on inspecting the actual file path.

     Pattern values are optional, but can be still specified to restrict the search to a specific set of values.